mason23zh/Flight_App_Full/README.md

 ATIS: FAA published and Vatsim (if they are available)

-Weather: List worst weather for selected country.
+Weather: List worst weather for selected country, continent for global.

 ---